CFVD-FM

 In 2012 the station was acquired by a group called Attraction Radio, who later morphed into Arsenal Media.
 Since 2021 Arsenal Media has incorporated the station in its Plaisir branding, which designates pop and nostalgia-oriented content.

 Transmitters

 Those transmitters were installed in 1983 and 1985 respectively.
-In 1983 the station established a repeater in Cabano, CFVD-FM-1; at 102.7 MHz and 50 W; this repeater closed down after the core station migrated from AM to FM.
+In 1983 the station established a repeater in Cabano, CFVD-FM-1; at 102.7 MHz and 50 watts; this repeater closed down after the core station migrated from AM to FM.